Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 One observable similarity between SA’s and Europe’s epidemics has been a reduction in cases correlated with a change to warmer seasons.
 Though climatic factors may play some role in the transmission of SARS-CoV-2, the role of changing human behaviour in reaction to the weather is probably the deciding factor.

-Spending more time outdoors and the ability to ventilate closed (taxis, trains etc) and indoor spaces is a critical factor.
+Spending more time outdoors and the ability to ventilate closed (taxis, trains et cetera) and indoor spaces are critical factors.

 One lesson, however, is important: the opening up of European societies during the summer months was likely coupled with less adherence to NPIs, which allowed for a resurgence of infections and Covid-19 hospitalisations.